gitjps/chatbot_phone_handover/README.md

 $ ./ngrok http 3000
 ```

-- Perform a test on https://your_address.ngrok.io:3000 calling the two numbers above
+- Perform a test, go to https://your_address.ngrok.io:3000
+- Enter the phone numbers of the client and the client
+- The two phones should ring subsequently and there's also a voice message

 #### Twilio client on IBM Cloud